earthwallet/wallet/README.md

 # ♾️ Contributors

 The best way to submit feedback and report bugs is to [open a GitHub issue](https://github.com/earthdao/wallet/issues/new).
-If you want to contribute code please join our [Developer Server](https://earthdao.co/discord).
+If you want to contribute code please join our [Telegram Chat](https://t.me/eartheans).

 Thanks to all the people who contribute!